Windows XP and Win32 - the Platform of the Future!

 Over the past decade I often wondered why anyone uses Windows.
 It's just so... proprietary.
 And pedestrian.
 As I grew up my OS of choice went nothing to CPM to DOS (on Apple ][), GEM on Atari ST, MS-DOS, DOS extenders, Mac OS, Windows NT, Windows XP, Linux...
 Now, I again find myself a fan of Windows XP, the platform of the future.
-And bare metal, of course.
+(I am still a fan of bare metal, of course).

 Maybe I am not totally serious, but I, a self-proclaimed freedom lover and opensource proponent, find myself spending more and more time using an old (pre-service-pack) Windows XP inside a virtual box.

 As a software developer I find myself thinking of writing software against Win32 as the lowest common denominator operating system for cross-platform compatibility.
 And I find myself using Windows XP (offline and inside a VM) as the development platform.

 As an FPGA developer, my needs are constrained around the limitations of the Xilinx tools.
 There is no going around it.
 Again, I find Windows tools (at least up to ISE 13.4) working faster and with fewer bugs on Windows XP inside a VM.